 - Intensives require students to be at least 21 years old unless prior approval is obtained from the Academic Curriculum Committee.

-- Before students take online classes, an Ability Assessment must be completed, and the Assessment confirmation brought to the NTS Office.
+- Before students take online classes, an Ability Assessment must be completed, and the Assessment confirmation brought to the AGS Office.

 - Portfolio credit may be available for Excel degrees.